emiraga/verilogscript/README.md

 Motivation
 ----------

-Being a new to Verilog, I was working on some design, when I started to wonder that Verilog might be missing some advances (in terms of it's syntax) that modern languages such as python are offering.
+Being new to Verilog, I was working on some design, when I started to wonder that Verilog might be missing some advances (in terms of it's syntax) that modern languages such as python are offering.
 I decided to start the VerilogScript.
 It is not a real parser/programming language (at least not yet), instead it is set of rules